 It is our privilege to provide breakfast and lunch for your children, supporting them with nourishing and healthy meals to power through the school day!
 We can’t wait to see them in the coming weeks.
 Please reach out with any questions or concerns that you may have.

-School meals are a healthy option, a great value, and are convenient for busy families.
+School meals are a healthy option, great value, and are convenient for busy families.
 Sudbury Public Schools works with Whitsons Culinary Group.
 Together, we are committed to providing wholesome, high quality menus, prepared fresh daily from locally sourced ingredients whenever available and in season.
 To us, wholesome foods are much more than just the ingredients found (or not found) within our meals; we also consider the methods used to grow and harvest these foods.
 As such, we work with our manufacturers and local vendors to offer our customers the most natural, wholesome ingredients possible, all while continuing to be socially responsible.
 We are working to continually add more organic and non-GMO food items to our offerings.
 This is all part of our Simply Rooted™ food philosophy and sustainability platform.
 We promise to bring our customers clean ingredients, wholesome and all-natural meals, all while continuing to nurture the environment.

-Non-Discrimination Statement: This explains what to do if you believe you have been treated unfairly.
+Nondiscrimination Statement: This explains what to do if you believe you have been treated unfairly.

-“In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.
+In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.

-(2) fax: (202) 690-7442; or
+- fax: (833) 256-1665 or (202) 690-7442; or

-(3) email: email@example.com.
+- email: firstname.lastname@example.org

-This institution is an equal opportunity provider.”
+This institution is an equal-opportunity provider.